 What Are Some Variations of the Fire Hydrant Exercise?

 The most important thing is to keep your pelvis and core stable when performing a fire hydrant.
 Move your hips to perform this exercise correctly.
 When performing variations of the fire hydrant, try pointing your foot to the wall.
 Also, keep your abdominal and core muscles tight during the exercise.

 The fire hydrant and its variations improve balance, endurance, strength, and agility.
 Therefore, you want to keep your spine neutral.
 Also, balance your left and right hands.
 Please make sure not to lean over to either side.

 To perform a fire hydrant, keep your elbows straight.
 Don’t sway your hips or torso towards the side as you lift your leg.
 This movement should originate from the hips.
 Also, you will use your butt as you move.
 The fire hydrant is about controlled power.
-Always activate and squeeze your glutes.
+Permanently activate and squeeze your glutes.
 Here are some variations to the fire hydrant exercise to include in your workout: